-Response: Refers both to the actions of the school when an incident occurs and to the informed development of future protection, prevention and response strategies such as: empowering the whole school community to recognise and respond appropriately to bullying, harassment and victimisation and behave as responsible bystanders; developing and publicising clear procedures for reporting incidents of bullying to the school; responding quickly, with a range of interventions; providing support to those affected, including witnesses; and identifying/monitoring patterns, to evaluate the Anti-Bullying Plans effectiveness annually.
+Response: Refers both to the actions of the school when an incident occurs and to the informed development of future protection, prevention and response strategies such as: empowering the whole school community to recognise and respond appropriately to bullying, harassment and victimisation and behave as responsible bystanders; developing and publicising clear procedures for reporting incidents of bullying to the school/principal; responding quickly, with a range of interventions; providing support to those affected, including witnesses; and identifying/monitoring patterns, to evaluate the Anti-Bullying Plans effectiveness annually.

 EVALUATION: This policy will be evaluated by the school annually.
-Updated - December 16, 2022.
+Updated - November 26, 2023

 For further information please contact:

 The Principal: Mrs Michelle Huddleston

-Merimbula Public School, Main Street, Merimbula NSW 2548
+Merimbula Public School, Main Street Merimbula, Merimbula NSW 2548

-T (02) 64951266 Email: merimbula-p.school@det.nsw.edu.au www.merimbula-p.school.nsw.edu.au
+T (02) 64951266

+Email: merimbula-p.school@det.nsw.edu.au